icelandic-lt/subword_perplexity_tests/README.md

 ### Evaluation
 The corpus was split into the train and test subset, using the 9:1 ratio, with a minimum sentence overlap.
 We used KenLM to create 6-gram LMs using the corpus that had been tokenized with each of the above methods.
 BPE and Unigram are dependent on a hyperparameter that controls the token count and finding the correct number of modelled subword units is an open question.
 Finally, we evaluated the created LMs in terms of their perplexity on the test subset of the text corpora in terms of the token count.

-Fig. H13.1 plots the obtained perplexities as a function of subword unit count (lower numbers are better)
+Fig. H13.1 plots the obtained perplexities (lower numbers are better) as a function of subword unit count:

 ![Figure H13.1: Perplexity of the LMs as a function of subword unit count](doc/perpl_vs_subword_cnt.jpg)